pyiron/pyiron_module_template/CONTRIBUTING.rst

 pyiron developer meetings
 -------------------------
-If you are interested in discussing pyiron's development, we encourage you to virtually participate in the weekly pyiron developer meeting at 14:00 german time (GMT+2).
+If you are interested in discussing pyiron's development, we encourage you to virtually participate in the weekly pyiron developer meeting.
+Become an member of the pyiron organization and check the discussion page.
-Check the discussion page for details.

 How can I contribute?
 =====================